rice-apps/BeakSpeak/Docs/Deployment.md

     + An easy way to prevent accidentally committing your config is to perform the following command before saving any changes to the config:
       ```git update-index --assume-unchanged config.js```
+    + Whatever changes happen afterwards are saved locally and not tracked by git
 + Secrets and salts should be changed on a yearly basis
     + Secrets and salts only need to be cryptographically secure random strings
     + These changes occur on the deployed backend on GCP